 01 of 04

-This is a fun and practical traditional origami model, the traditional origami samurai helmet!
+This is a fun and practical origami model--the traditional samurai helmet.

 All you need for this simple origami is one square piece of paper, any size.
-If you have paper that has a different colour or pattern on each side, then you can get some fun results, as the bottom band will be different from the rest of the helmet.
+If you have a paper that has a different color or pattern on each side, then you can get some fun results, as the bottom band will be different from the rest of the helmet.

 02 of 04

-Start off with the colour you would like to end up on the bottom band of the helmet facing up.
+Start off with the color you would like to end up on the bottom band of the helmet facing up.

 1. Fold the paper down in half.